ras52/bootstrap/stage-0/README.txt

 Conceptually the program should have been written using some lower-level technique, such as with a hex-editor.
 In practice the Makefile contains a simple one-line shell script to perform the same action as unhex, and it is generated source in its own language.
+We check the program works by compiling its own source and comparing the output.